 Common Types of Bicycle Accidents in Chicago

-Side-swiping occurs when a motorist traveling the same direction as a cyclist hits the cyclist with the side of the car.
+- Side Swiping occurs when a motorist traveling the same direction as a cyclist hits the cyclist with the side of the car.

-Common Causes of Bicycle Accidents in Chicago
+Common Causes of Bicycle Accidents

-- confusion over right-of-way
+- Confusion over right-of-way

-- distracted driving
+- Distracted driving

-- driving under the influence of drugs or alcohol
+- Driving under the influence of drugs or alcohol

-- failure to yield
+- Failure to yield

-- ignoring traffic signals
+- Ignoring traffic laws and traffic signals

-- poor visibility
+- Poor visibility

 Chicago Bicycle Accident Settlements